koechelikipz/cuda-code-on-aws/README.md

 - `lmwjpegreader` is needed if you are using the `imread` MATLAB function in your MATLAB source code.
 - Please see this [documentation page](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#introduction) for more information on `nvcc`.

+## Step 7.
+Create a simple web app to interact with the executable